nadinekuo/TUD-CS4240-Deep-Learning/README.md

         ...
 ```

-Finally, we typically also apply positional encoding to the Transformer architecture, to encode position to the input vectors i.e. avoiding permutation invariance.
+Finally, we typically also apply **positional encoding** to the Transformer architecture, to encode position to the input vectors i.e. avoiding permutation invariance.

+Also note that in autoregressive tasks, we prevent Transformers by attending forward in the sequence by applying a mask.

 ## 4.2 Unsupervised Learning